crowdtap/monocle/README.md

 ## Caching considerations

 Resizing a given image over an over is very inefficient, hence the need for a caching mechanism.
-But bear with me it is very simple to put a cache in place.
+Bear with me it is very simple to put a cache in place.

-At Crowdtap we are using Cloudfront, the caching service from Amazon.
+At Crowdtap we are using Cloudfront, the caching and CDN service from Amazon.

 There is a small problem though, the query parameters are not taken into consideration by most caching services, therefore we use an alternative URL